korkeep/BlueHouse/README.md

 - TF-IDF keyword analysis → elicit public opinion
 - Classification → number of participants, category, month
 ### 2. How they changed our lives
-- How public opinion has affected the trial → 'N'th room, Appointing Cho-Kuk as minister of justice and justice ···
+- How public opinion has affected the trial → Me-Too, 'N'th room, Appointing Cho-Kuk as minister of justice ···
 - Whether the legislation's imprisonment weight was set correctly or not → Minsik-law, YoonChangho-law ···
 - Difference between government's stance and public opinion → DPRK, Real-estate, Prosecution, COVID-19 ···
 ### 3. Good/Poor part classification